AICDEV/jointerJS/readme.md

-Simple jquery plugin to connection elements
+Simple jquery plugin to connect elements
 ===============

 # What can this program do ?

-Sometimes you need a simple plugin that can connection two html elements without canvas.
+Sometimes you need a simple plugin that can connect two html elements without canvas.
 Here is it.
-In the example folder, is a simple example how you can create and delete connections and work with jointerJSs
+In the example folder, is a simple example how you can create and delete connections and work with jointerJS.

 ## create instance from jointerJs